klauswuestefeld/prevayler-clj/README.md

   (assert (= @p2 new-state)))            ; the state is recovered, even if there was a system crash.
 ```

-## Transient Mode for Tests
-The transient-prevayler! function returns a transient prevayler the you can use for fast testing.

 ## What it Does

 Prevayler-clj implements the [system prevalence pattern](http://en.wikipedia.org/wiki/System_Prevalence): it keeps a snapshot of your business system state followed by a journal of events.
-On startup or crash recovery it reads the last state and reapplies all events since.
+On startup or crash recovery it reads the last state and reapplies all events since: your system is restored to where it was.

 ## Shortcomings

 - RAM: Requires enough RAM to hold all the data in your system.
 - Start-up time: Entire system is read into RAM.

 ## Files